Jaja-owiny/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler - Script takes a C file throught the compiler but does not link it and then changes its extension from .c to .o 2-assembler - Script generates the assembly code of a C code and saves it in an output file, changing its extension from .c to .s
 3-name - Script compiles a C file and creates an executable file named cisfun.
+4-puts.c - Script prints a string 'Programming is like building a multilingual puzzle'